pgRouting/pgrouting/doc/tsp/pgr_TSPeuclidean.rst

    :start-after: tsp characteristics start
    :end-before: tsp characteristics end

 - Any duplicated identifier will be ignored.
-The coordinates that will be kept is arbitrarly.
+The coordinates than will be kept is arbitrarily.

   - The coordinates are quite similar for the same identifier, for example
     ::